It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 You mentioned early in the program how Obama may be out of touch with reality, I think.

-Uh that's delusional, it's believing something contrary to fact.
+That's delusional, believing something contrary to fact.

-He believes honestly that Obamacare can work despite all the historical evidence that things like that don't work.
+He believes, honestly, that Obamacare can work despite all the historical evidence that things like that don't work.

 And historically, that's just not proven to work.